Plan Your Military Divorce For Success—For You And Your Family

 However, additional rules apply to military pensions and retirement pay.

 For example, military retirement pay and pensions are typically considered marital property.
-Their status as “marital property” places them within possible jurisdiction of Maryland courts to divide “equitably” between the two parties – even if one spouse did not actively serve in the military.
+Their status as “marital property” places them within the possible jurisdiction of Maryland courts to divide “equitably” between the two parties, even if one spouse did not actively serve in the military.

 However, the Uniformed Services Former Spouses’ Protection Act (USFSPA) limits a state’s jurisdiction over pensions and other military benefits.
 Typically, the military spouse must file for divorce in the state where their servicemember resides.
 Otherwise, Maryland state courts cannot divide the military pension during your divorce.